In This Article

 - Apply a product such as Cantu Extra Hold Edge Stay Gel ($4) to edges and use a comb or toothbrush to style them against the forehead, so that they lay in a curl or wave shape.

-- "Prep your second-day hair with a bit of R+Co BADLANDS Dry Shampoo Paste ($29), focusing at the root," says Richman.
+- "Prep your second-day hair with a bit of R+Co Badlands Dry Shampoo Paste ($29), focusing at the root," says Richman.
 "This will give your hair the grit it needs for cool texture and will give you more control while putting your hair up."

 - Pull a top section of hair into a high ponytail, using a brush to smooth the tops and sides.

 - Secure with an elastic, then wrap the ends around the elastic to create a mini bun.
+Seal with a scrunchie.

-- Pull hair into a low ponytail.
+- Part hair and gather to one side into a low ponytail.

 - Divide the ends into two smaller, equally-sized ponytails.